hedgehoglover3000/hedgehoglover3000/README.md

 - 👋 Hi, I’m @hedgehoglover3000
 - 👀 I’m interested in loving hedgehogs
 - 🌱 I’m currently learning how to programm
-- 💞️ I’m looking to collaborate on teamspeak or discord
+- 💞️ I’m looking to collaborate on discord
 - 📫 How to reach me gatim100@uni-duesseldorf.de

 <!---